-Melbourne Tax Depreciation (MTB) are experienced Quantity Surveyors who specialise in the preparation of Tax Depreciation Schedules for residential/ commercial and industrial investment properties.
+Melbourne Tax Depreciation (MTD) are experienced Quantity Surveyors who specialise in the preparation of Tax Depreciation Schedules for residential/ commercial and industrial investment properties.

 Property tax allowances are a valuable aspect of any property investment due to their ability to enhance an investor’s return and produce a healthier cash flow, by correctly claiming and maximising the available deductions.

 Property tax allowances form part of the Income Tax Assessment Act 1997 (ITAA 1997) and provide an opportunity for owners of income producing property to reduce their assessable income.
 There are a number of property tax allowances available to property owners, investors, and developers, including allowances for building structure and depreciation on plant.
 Property tax allowances are often simply referred to as tax depreciation.

 What allowances are available for my residential investment?
 Capital Allowances (Division 40 ITAA 1997).
 Capital allowances are available to owners of plant in both new and second-hand properties that produce assessable income.
 There is no legal definition of plant, however Income Tax Ruling 2000/18C10 lists over 1,200 assets that may be depreciable including carpets, air conditioning and light fittings.

 Deductions for capital works (Division 43 ITAA 1997) Income producing buildings constructed after 17 July 1985 can be eligible for building allowances, of either 2.5% or 4% p.a. dependent upon construction commencement date.
 Building allowances are calculated using actual costs of construction or refurbishment, excluding the cost of all plant and non-eligible items e.g. land and soft landscaping.

 Additional Claims Renovations, extensions, repairs, and write-off of demolished works can provide additional opportunities for the investor to increase the deductions and return on their property.